Wood anemones — woodland wonders.

 Sheets of white wood anemones carpet the woodland floor beside the wild garlic and the bluebells.
-It’s a mad dash for these delightful, simple flowers as they need to have flowered and wrapped up their year before the leaf canopy closes.
+It’s a mad dash for these delightful, simple flowers — one of the most delicately pretty of the wildflowers of Britain — as they need to have flowered and wrapped up their year before the leaf canopy closes.
 Also known as the wind-flower, granny’s nightcap and, delightfully, moggie nightgown, it forms a perfect palette of colour to light up the bluebells.

 The wood anemone is a faithful indicator of ancient woodland and meadows as it spreads at an astonishingly slow pace through its root structure — no more than six feet every century.
 It’s a sun worshipper, with the flowers drooping in damp weather and at night to protect the pollen.
 Some areas have purple or purple-streaked petals, such as Wayland Wood in Norfolk, setting of the Babes in the Wood legend.